Counselling students in a seminar

 Teaching days and times

 Timetabled teaching takes place 1 day a week.
-You'll also attend workshops on 6 Saturdays throughout the course.
-You may occasionally need to go to University and other course events in the evenings and at weekends.
+You may occasionally have to attend additional sessions and workshops at the college or university in the evenings and at weekends.

 Term times